"The U.S. Food and Drug Administration today approved Orbactiv (oritavancin), a new antibacterial drug to treat adults with skin infections.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Table 1 : Adverse reactions observed in > 1% of patients
+Table 1 : Adverse reactions observed in > 1% of

-the placebo-controlled trialsa
+placebo in the placebo-controlled trialsa

 (N = 75)